galenhuntington/hpre/README.md

 To me this is much more pleasant and cleaner.
 (NB:  In Clean the second `|` is actually omitted, but I don’t copy that.)

-And the idea fits nicely.
+And the idea fits nicely with existing syntax.
 Consider the “pattern guards” extension, standard in Haskell2010, which allows multiple conditions in a guard:

 ```haskell
    bar x | not (null x), Just y <- lookup 1 x, y /= 3 = ...